By Anne Wolf

 The Collaborating Centre’s work with the WHO has focused on developing a basic emergency care course for nurses, general practitioners and trainees to give them basic knowledge of how to quickly assess patients and give acute care.

-The Collaborating Centre designation rose in part from a multi-program UCSF Collaborative Group, established in April 2016 to support the work of the WHO’s Emergency, Trauma, and Acute Care program, which is under the direction of Dr. Teri Reynolds, MD, MS, a UCSF associate clinical professor in emergency medicine.
+The Collaborating Centre designation rose in part from a multi-program UCSF Collaborative Group, established in April 2016 to support the WHO's work in emergency, trauma and acute care.
 The program promotes all forms of emergency care through research, implementation support and technical advising.

 The UCSF Collaborative Group will assist the WHO in further developing tools to improve emergency care including: